 - Don’t take on unsecured debt, like personal loans or credit cards, which will most likely come with high interest rates

 - Get a secure line of credit, such as a secured credit card, that is backed with a deposit you pay beforehand

 Having a friend or relative cosign on new credit lines can also help you qualify more easily and start building new credit.
 But this strategy comes with a lot of risk, because the co-signer is agreeing to take over your new debts if you can’t pay them.
 And if the loan goes bad, their credit will take a hit, too.

 Is it hard to buy a house after bankruptcy?

 “Getting a loan will be very difficult for a few years immediately following a bankruptcy,” says Reggie Graham, branch manager for Silverton Mortgage.
 He notes that home buyers applying after Chapter 7 and Chapter 13 bankruptcy can often expect bigger down payment requirements and higher interest rates.

 “Your focus should be on rebuilding your credit to prepare for applying for a mortgage loan when you’re ready,” says Graham.

-The average credit score after a Chapter 7 bankruptcy is commonly in the low 400s to mid 500s, according to attorney Jeremiah Heck.
-To qualify for a home loan, you typically need a credit score of 580-620 or higher.
+The average credit score after a Chapter 7 bankruptcy is commonly in the low 400s to mid 500s.
+To qualify for a home loan, you typically need to meet a credit score requirement of 580-620 or higher.

 Usually not.
 The minimum waiting period to obtain a VA loan after Chapter 7 bankruptcy is two years.